 Cloud Light

-Cloud Light draws on the poetry of a cloud illuminated by the warm, late-afternoon sunlight.
+Cloud Light draws on the aesthetic of a cloud illuminated by the late-afternoon sunlight.
 It takes it shape from the cloud-like geometries produced by smooth unioned SDF spheres.

 GLSL shader code